Austin police sergeants fill-in for 911 call takers amid shortage

 AUSTIN, Texas —

-The City of Austin is in need of 911 call takers and, in the meantime, is having sergeants from the Austin Police Department (APD) work overtime to fill in.
+The City of Austin is in need of 911 call takers.
+In the meantime, sergeants from the Austin Police Department (APD) are working overtime to fill in.

 The sergeants are volunteering to do this in addition to their full-time jobs.

-"There's a kind of staffing emergency or crisis or problem right now, and we're having trouble staffing up certain areas, including call taking," said Sgt.
-Lee Knouse.
+"There's a kind of staffing emergency or crisis or problem right now, and we're having trouble staffing up certain areas, including call taking," Sgt.
+Lee Knouse said.

 "You're in a crisis or having a problem.
 You pick up the phone, you call 911.
-Well, if there's a bunch of calls holding because there's no call takers, then obviously that's a problem," said Knouse.
+Well, if there's a bunch of calls holding because there's no call takers, then obviously that's a problem," Knouse said.

-Knouse says the call taker shifts have been a good experience and allowed him to gain a new perspective.
+Knouse said the call taker shifts have been a good experience and allowed him to gain a new perspective.

 "It's also been good for me to see kind of what they do and the challenges or just what a unique and challenging skill set it is to answer the phone, to listen to some of these problems," Knouse said.